-- If the Applicant's income is derived primarily from dividends, interest, or capital gains, the Applicant should provide brokerage account statements confirming ownership of the assets, - If the Applicant's income is derived primarily from through trust income, provide the trust agreement and/or trustee's statements, or - If the Applicant's income is derived through other sources such as passive investments in partnerships, the Applicant should provide a detailed narrative on their income stream and a CPA's letter or other documentation confirming that the Applicant still owns the assets generating the income. - If relying on rental income, see Rental Income section for calculation purposes.
-All other above requirements must still be provided including 24 months of personal bank statements.
+• If the Applicant's income is derived primarily from dividends, interest, or capital gains, the Applicant should provide brokerage account statements confirming ownership of the assets,

+- If the Applicant's income is derived primarily from through trust income, provide the trust agreement and/or trustee's statements, - If the Applicant's income is derived through other sources such as passive investments in partnerships, the Applicant should provide a detailed narrative on their income stream and a CPA's letter or other documentation confirming that the Applicant still owns the assets generating the income, or - If relying on rental income, see Rental Income section for calculation purposes.
+All other above requirements must still be provided including 12 months of personal bank statements.

 Gift income is not eligible as a source of income under this product.
 Any income sources that are illegal under local, state and/or federal law are not eligible under this product.
+Foreign Bank Statements cannot be used for income purposes.